 The Harwood Museum of Art of the University of New Mexico is dedicated to providing educational opportunities for all.
 We work closely with local schools to provide fun, engaging learning activities to teachers and students.
 The Harwood Museum waives admission fees for Taos County School Groups, and enthusiastically encourages teachers to bring their classes to the Museum.

-Over the past four years the Harwood has developed a very successful program, Art in the Schools, which brings students to the museum for a monthly visit throughout the academic calendar year.
-This program currently serves Pre-K through 3rd grades from Enos Garcia Elementary School as well as the Taos Catholic Education Center.
-Over 400 students visit the museum monthly as part of this program.
+Over the past nine years the Harwood has developed a very successful program, Art in the Schools, which brings students to the museum for a monthly visit throughout the academic calendar year.
+This program currently serves Pre-K through 5rd grades from Enos Garcia Elementary School as well as the Taos Integrated School for the Arts.
+Over 800 students visit the museum four times a year as part of this program.
 Children have become increasingly comfortable in the Museum setting, are learning important skills, developing inquiry, and learning to be freely creative.
-Each month a different area of the Museum collection is explored, from special exhibitions to work in the permanent collection.
+Each visit a different area of the Museum collection is explored, from special exhibitions to work in the permanent collection.
 This exploration is facilitated by the Harwood's education team who tailor each visit to the skill levels and special needs of each class.
 After visiting the galleries for an interactive discussion and examination of works, techniques, ideas and histories, the class walks over to the Fern Hogue Mitchell Education room and gets to work creating their own art, supporting topics presented in the Museum.
 The Harwood continues to develop curriculum for this program which is aligned with the New Mexico State Standards.

 School Groups are also invited to visit the Harwood for a specialized tour and project to complement areas of class study.
 We are happy to work with teachers to design activities that focus on any area of curriculum, from art topics, to world history, current events, politics, environmental issues, math, science, social studies and writing.
 We also encourage teachers to use the Harwood in non-traditional ways, by bringing classes to visit the galleries and work in the space on activities that are not necessarily art focused.
 Museum Educators are happy to assist teachers in developing lesson ideas.
 We are also on hand to help make you feel comfortable working in the Museum setting.